nhubbard5/cse15l-lab-reports/Lab1.md

 ## Share an example of using the command with no arguments.

 1. cd did not return anything, because as a command it does not have an output.
-It simply changes the working directory when given an argument.
+It simply changes the working directory when given an argument. <br>
-Working directory: /home
+Working directory: /home <br>
-This is not an error.
+This is not an error. <br>
 ![Image](s1.png)

 2. ls returned "lecture1" because it will return the list of files/folders in the current directory, which is still /home